 - He may die in the intervening 10 years.
 Does he care himself?
 Probably not because ... he is dead.
 That is the only logical reaction.
 His beneficiaries would much prefer he had NOT bought the annuity because all value evaporates on death.
 But that is only hindsight.
 They would much prefer he HAD bought the annuity if during the delay he loses all his money in poor investments - leaving them to support him.
 From the beneficiary's POV the risks offset each other.

 Many do care though.
-It is this fear of dying early and losing all your principal that prevents many people from buying annuities.
+It is this fear of dying early and losing the entire principal that prevents many people from buying annuities.
 This fear is the reason the issuers provide the option of a guaranteed minimum period.
 But the value you personally place on this risk is purely subjective.
 Logically there is little to justify the market price for this risk implicit in products with guarantee periods.

 - You get the benefit of the larger yield paid for older purchasers.

 - You get that rate set so that they cannot change it in the interim.